 Dog Seizures: Complete Guide

 Seizures are one of the most common neurological problems in dogs, affecting approximately 1-5% of the canine population.
 While witnessing a seizure is frightening, understanding what's happening and how to respond can help you stay calm and keep your dog safe.
-This guide covers causes, what to do during a seizure, treatment options, and when to seek emergency care.
+This guide focuses on causes, what to do during a seizure, treatment options, and when to seek emergency care.

 Seizure Emergencies - Call Vet Immediately or Go to ER